River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 foreach (Entity prefabEntity in entities)
 {
-    // 1) Read vanilla base from PrefabBase authoring (not from *Data). if (!prefabSystem.TryGetPrefab(prefabEntity, out PrefabBase prefabBase))
+    // 1) Read vanilla baseline from PrefabBase authoring (not from *Data). if (!prefabSystem.TryGetPrefab(prefabEntity, out PrefabBase prefabBase))
         continue;